afiore/apidoctor/README.md

 # APIDoctor

-A basic cli tool to sanity check OpenAPI specs
+A cli tool to sanity check OpenAPI specs

 ## Usage